Rohan-s18/Intro-to-Linux-and-C/README.md

 ## C
 This directory contains multiple modules for the C Programming language.
-These modules range from absolute rookie mode with no C programming experience to advanced code in C.
+These modules range from absolute rookie mode with no C programming experience to advanced code in C. This directory also contains C++ code.

 This directory contains the following modules:
   - **Kernighan Ritchie:** Basic C programs are from Kernighan, Ritchie's *Intro to C programming language*. http://cslabcms.nju.edu.cn/problem_solving/images/c/cc/The_C_Programming_Language_%282nd_Edition_Ritchie_Kernighan%29.pdf